GuillermoAbadLopez/code-learning/learnings/python/python.md

 - ABSTRACTION: Use ABC to denote abstraction

 - DEPENDENCY INVERION: If various things do somehting, make and abstract class to group them

+- SMALL classes, separate things into subgroups that are cohesive, but not everything in a super big group, do splits that make sense.

+- CACHE usage, with @cached_property for properties or with @lru_cache() for functions